DKFZ-ODCF/nf-bam2fastq/README.md

 * 1.0.0 (March 9., 2021)

   * Adapted resource expressions to conservative values.
-  * Adapted resources for integration tests (threads and memory).
+  * Reduced resources for integration tests (threads and memory).
-  * Bugfix setting memory for paired-end processing.
+  * Bugfix: Set sorting memory.
   * **NOTE**: Although this is a major release this version still relies on the 2.0.87 version of biobambam2 that is subject to the missing orphaned second-read bug.

 * 0.2.0 (November 17., 2020)